frontenddogma/web-development-glossary/manuscript/d.md

 Dark Mode
 : A color scheme that uses light-colored text, icons, and graphical user interface elements on a dark background and is often discussed in terms of computer user interface design and web design.
 Light on dark color schemes require less energy to display on the most common display technologies.&nbsp;[†](#w-dark-mode)

+Dark pattern
+: A user interface that has been crafted to trick users into doing things.
+The neologism “dark pattern” was coined in 2010 by Harry Brignull.
+Another more broad definition of a dark pattern is an instance where “user value is supplanted in favor of shareholder value.”&nbsp;[†](#w-dark-pattern) ℹ︎&nbsp;[darkpatterns.org](https://www.darkpatterns.org/)

 Darknet
 : The part of the Internet below the private Deep Web that uses custom software and hidden networks superimposed on the architecture of the Internet.
 “Darknet” was originally often associated with the Tor network.
 Anonymous communication between whistle-blowers, journalists, and news organisations is also facilitated by the “Darknet” Tor network.&nbsp;[†](#w-darknet)